tlemane/kmtricks/README.md

 `kmtricks.py` pipeline automatically selects the binaries to be used according to parameters or provides compilation instructions if the required binaries are missing.

 A fork of HowDeSBT compatible with kmtricks bf is available.
 To compile it use: `-DHOWDE=1`.
-The index construction (i.e `howdesbt cluster` and `howdesbt build`) is equivalent to [classical HowDeSBT construction](https://github.com/medvedevgroup/HowDeSBT/tree/master/tutorial#3-create-a-tree-topology).
-However, query is different, use `howdesbt queryKm` instead of `howdesbt query`.
+The index construction (i.e `km_howdesbt cluster` and `km_howdesbt build`) is equivalent to [classical HowDeSBT construction](https://github.com/medvedevgroup/HowDeSBT/tree/master/tutorial#3-create-a-tree-topology).
+However, query is different, use `km_howdesbt queryKm` instead of `howdesbt query`.

 ## Test